owncast/owncast/README.md

 There is also a supplied `Dockerfile` so you can spin it up from source with little effort.
 [Read more about running from source](https://owncast.online/docs/building/).

+### Bundling in latest admin from source

+The admin ui is built at: https://github.com/owncast/owncast-admin it is bundled into the final binary using pkger.

+To bundle in the latest admin UI:

+1. Install pkger. `go install github.com/markbates/pkger/cmd/...`
+1. From the owncast directory run the packager script: `./build/admin/bundleAdmin.sh`
+1. Compile or run like above. `go run main.go pkged.go`

 <!-- LICENSE -->
 ## License